popeadam/Kometa/docs/defaults/overlays/audio_codec.md

 ### Standard Style

-Below is a screenshot of the alternative Standard (`standard`) style which can be set via the `style` template variable.
+Below is a screenshot of the alternative Standard (`standard`) style which can be set via the `style` Template Variable.

 ![](images/audio_codec2.png)